Combinatorial optimization and reasoning with graph neural networks: GNNs for Combinatorial Optimization: The State of the Art

-In integer linear programming, the prototypical algorithm is branch and bound, forming the core of all state-of-the-art solving software.
+In integer linear programming, the prototypical algorithm is branch-and-bound, forming the core of all state-of-the-art solving software.
 Here, branching attempts to bound the optimality gap and eventually prove optimality by recursively dividing the feasible set and computing relaxations to prune away subsets that cannot contain the optimal solution.
-An arbitrary choice usually has to be made to divide a subset by choosing a variable whose range will be divided in two.
-As this choice has a significant impact on the algorithm's execution time, there has been increased interest in learning policies, e.g., parameterized by a GNN, to select the best variable in a given context.
-This problem can be assimilated to the task of finding the optimal policy of a Markov decision process, as illustrated in Figure \ref{fig:BnB-mdp}.
-The first such work was the approach of \citet{Gas+2019}, which taught a GNN to imitate strong branching, an expert policy taking excellent decisions, but too computationally expensive to use in practice.
-Building on that \citet{Gupta2020} proposed a hybrid branching model using a GNN at the initial decision point and a light multilayer perceptron for subsequent steps, showing improvements on CPU-only hardware.
-Also,~\citet{Sun2020} used a GNN learned with evolution strategies to improve on the GNN of~\citet{Gas+2019} on problems defined on graphs sharing a common backbone.
-Finally, \citet{nair2020solving} expanded the GNN approach to branching by implementing a GPU-friendly parallel linear programming solver using the alternating direction method of multipliers that allows scaling the strong branching expert to substantially larger instances.
-Combining this innovation with a novel GNN approach to primal diving, they show improvements on five real-life benchmarks and MIPLIB \citep{miplib2017}, a standard benchmark of heterogeneous instances.
+In the course of this algorithm, many decisions are repeatedly taken, whose influence is still poorly understood, and which have been described as the ``dark'' side of integer programming \citep{lodi2013heuristic}.
+One of the most critical is the choice, at every iteration, of the variable whose range will be divided in two.
+As this choice has a significant impact on the algorithm's execution time (essentially, the size of the branch-and-bound tree), there has been increased interest in learning policies, e.g., parameterized by a GNN, to select the best variable in a given context.
+This problem can be assimilated to the task of finding the optimal policy of a MDP, as illustrated in~\cref{fig:BnB-mdp}.

+Preliminary work had attempted the learning from fixed-dimensional representations of the problem, although without reaching the same level of performance as the best human-designed rules.
+In this regard, the usage of GNNs was a breakthrough, and currently represent the state of the art.
+The first such GNN-based approach work was the approach of \citet{Gas+2019}, who teach a GNN to imitate strong branching, an expert policy taking excellent decisions, but computationally too expensive to use in practice.
+The resulting policy leads to faster solving times than the solver default procedure and generalizes to larger instances than those the model is trained on.